After a 7-year hiatus, Mitsubishi Motors will re-enter the Van market with the new Express van.

 The driver and the two passengers have enough space for comfort with an armrest for the driver.
 Mitsubishi Express Van has power windows, Bluetooth and three cup holders.
 In addition, there is a USB connection and 2 x 12 V sockets.

-From the latest car news Don’t expect much in the way of features for the new Express van, as it will lack some of in other Mitsubishi models like and .
+From the latest car news Don’t expect much in the way of features for the new Express van, as it will lack some of the standard car features in other Mitsubishi models like Apple CarPlay and Android Auto.
 However, Express Van has the following features:

 – Electric mirrors with heaters